 Razia’s Ray of Hope Foundation is a nonprofit organization that empowers young women and girls in Afghanistan through community-based education in the district of Deh'Subz.
 Founded on the knowledge that education is key to positive, peaceful change for current and future generations, we provide young Afghans with the opportunity to learn and grow in a safe, nurturing environment, so that they may work toward brighter futures — in their own villages and beyond.

-Our flagship project is the Zabuli Education Center, an all-girl K-12 school that provides free, exemplary education to more than 625 students.
+Our flagship project is the Zabuli Education Center, an all-girl K-12 school that provides free, exemplary education to more than 670 students.
 The founder of our school and foundation is Afghan native Razia Jan, a CNN Top 10 Hero and tireless humanitarian.
+The story of our school is eloquently told in the award-winning film What Tomorrow Brings.

 In March 2017 our doors opened at the adjacent Razia Jan Institute, providing our graduates and other community members with a clear path to empowered employment as midwives while bringing medical services to a desperately underserved area.
 The institute also provides classes in English and computer literacy.